-3 hrs.
-Survey of types of retail institutions, including consideration of store location and organizational procedures, buying and merchandising practices, promotional and personnel policies.
+Survey of types of retail institutions, including consideration of store location and organizational procedures, buying and merchandising practices, promotional and personnel to MET 245 or appear of

 Prerequisite: MKT 245 or consent of coordinator.

 MKT 251 Retail Merchandise 3 hrs.
 Management (3-0)